lflake/itmconference.github.io/call-for-content.md

 <br/>
 The Committee seeks submissions which can lead to the following outcomes:
- - Standardised terms and notation (for example, what is model validation in a data-driven versus behaviour-driven context?);
+ - Standardized terms and notation (for example, what is model validation in a data-driven versus behavior-driven context?);
  - Guidelines (for example, guidelines for effective validation of models); and
  - Associated calls for action to researchers and practitioners.